Adimserious/drivers-licence-quiz/README.md

 ## Testing
 ### Manual Testing
 - Manually testing each section while building the quiz for appearance and responsiveness using Chrome developer tools and Microsoft Edge
+- Family and friends helped to test it by taking part in the quiz and gave me no issues as feedback.
+- I tested it on mobile, tablet and laptop to make sure it works well across all devices.
 - [The W3C Markup Validator](https://validator.w3.org/) and
 - [W3C CSS Validator](https://validator.w3.org) services were used to validate every page of the project to ensure there were no errors.